QuentinDuval/ConcurrencyAccount/README.txt

 Most of the results I got showed that, in this context of very small transactions:
 	- STM performs pretty well.
-	- STM channels implementation is about 4 times slower (STM channels should be preferred when the content of transaction is bigger)
+	- STM channels implementation is about 4 times slower
 	- Lock approches are (much) slower, especially with the try lock approach.

+ It seems that STM channels should be preferred when the content of transaction is bigger.